mstksg/inCode/copy/entries/advent-gol.md

 $$

 That notation is the [binomial coefficient][], if you aren't familiar with it.
-Note that the summation has a *fixed number of terms* (for any dimension)!
+Note that the summation has a *fixed number of terms* (with respect to dimension)!
 That means we only ever have 6 terms to expand, no matter how high the dimensions are --- at 10D and even 100D!
 Furthermore, we can simplify the above using properties of the binomial distribution to get

 [binomial coefficient]: https://en.wikipedia.org/wiki/Binomial_coefficient